JordiMoralesCasas/WebPhishing-APC/README.md

 For all the different models an hyperparameter search has been done, most of them being the result of random searches of 200 iterations each.
 For the SVM models of 2nd, 3rd and 4th degree, the number of iterations was reduced to 50 because some combinations of hyperparameters caused very long training times.

-Also, some cross-validation (K-fold) was introduced for validating the results.
+Also, some cross-validation (K-Fold) was introduced for validating the results.
 For the logistic regression the number of folds was found as part of the hyperparameter search, while for the SVM models it was set from the beginning: The ones with a polynomial kernel of 2nd, 3rd and 4th degree used 10 folds in order to prevent overfitting the data (The accuracy for the test sets was greater than 99%).
 The rest used 3 folds.

 ## Model summary
 The following 7 models are a selection of the most relevant models that I have found.